MIT-SPARK/Kimera-VIO-Evaluation/README.md

 ```

 The experiment yaml file specifies the following:
-- `executable_path`: where to find the built binary executable to run SparkVIO.
+- `executable_path`: where to find the built binary executable to run Kimera-VIO.
 - `results_dir`: the directory where to store the results for each dataset.
 This directory is already inside this repository.
-- `params_dir`: the directory where to find the parameters to be used by SparkVIO.
+- `params_dir`: the directory where to find the parameters to be used by Kimera-VIO.
 - `dataset_dir`: the path to the Euroc dataset.
 - `datasets_to_run`: specifies which Euroc datasets to run, with the following params:
   - `name`: the name of the Euroc dataset to run.
 It must match exactly to the subfolders in your path to Euroc dataset.